shekhargulati/52-technologies-in-2016/README.md

 3. **[Week 3: January 17, 2016](./03-stanford-corenlp)** [Sentiment Analysis in Scala with Stanford CoreNLP](./03-stanford-corenlp/README.md).
 In this tutorial, we will learn how to use Stanford CoreNLP library for performing sentiment analysis of unstructured text in Scala.

+4. **[Week 4: January 24, 2016](./04-slick)** [Slick: Functional Relational Mapping for Mere Mortals Part 1](./04-slick/README.md).
+In this tutorial, we will learn how to get started with Slick so that we can interact with relational databases in our Scala applications.
+Slick is a powerful Scala library to work with relational databases.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)